steftroubadour/DeFi-Staking/README.md

-# ⚡️ Défi : Staking
+# ⚡️ DeFi - Staking challenge

-## Les spécifications fonctionnelles :
+## Functional specifications :
-### Les spécifications fonctionnelles :
-- Stake son token ERC20
+- Stake its ERC20 token
-- Unstake ses tokens
+- Unstake its tokens
-- Créer son propre token de récompense ou utiliser l’ETH ou un autre token ERC20 (Dai par exemple)
-- La quantité de la récompense doit être proportionnelle à la valeur bloquées sur le smart contract

-### Les exigences :
+- Create your own reward token or use ETH or another ERC20 token (Dai for example)
+- The amount of the reward must be proportional to the value locked on the smart contract

+## requirements :
-- Utilisation de l’oracle Chainlink
+- Using the Chainlink pice feeds oracles

-## Résultat
+## result
 [https://github.com/steftroubadour/DeFi-Staking](https://github.com/steftroubadour/DeFi-Staking)

-### Sur GitHub Pages
+## online Demo on GitHub Pages
 https://steftroubadour.github.io/DeFi-Staking/

-### vue admin
+## admin view
 ![](images/DeFiStaking.png)

-### Tests
+## Tests
-Les tests ne passent qu'environnement local avec Ganache à cause de l'utilisation de fonctionnalité propres à Ganache sur la manipulation du timestamp de Block.
+Tests only pass with Ganache because of the use of Ganache specific functionality on the manipulation of Block's timestamp.

 Voir : [https://medium.com/sablier/writing-accurate-time-dependent-truffle-tests-8febc827acb5
 ](https://medium.com/sablier/writing-accurate-time-dependent-truffle-tests-8febc827acb5)

-`truffle test --network development`
+`truffle test`